GalSim-developers/GalSim/docs/doxygen_readme.txt

 DOCUMENTING METHODS AND FUNCTIONS
 ---------------------------------

 In GalSim all methods, including private ones, will be checked for documentation[1].
-The parameters and return type of a method or function can be documented with the \param and \return lines.
+The parameters and return type of a method or function can be documented with the @param and @return lines.

+/**
-/// Construct a telescope at a location
+ *  @brief Construct a telescope at a location
-//
+ *
-/// Construct a telescope at the specified location parameters.
+ *  Construct a telescope at the specified location parameters.
 The optical properties and
-/// interior decor will all use default values.
+ *  interior decor will all use default values.
-/// \param latitude The latitude in degrees of the telescope
+ *  @param[in] latitude    The latitude in degrees of the telescope
-/// \param longitude The longitude in degrees of the telescope (west is positive)
+ *  @param[in] longitude   The longitude in degrees of the telescope (west is positive)
-/// \param altitude The telescope altitude above local sea level in meters.
+ *  @param[in] param       altitude The telescope altitude above local sea level in meters.
-/// \return A telescope instance
+ *  @return A telescope instance
+ */
 Telescope(float latitude, float longitude, float altitude);